-The Company is committed to maintaining high standards of corporate governance to protect the interests of the shareholders of the Company.
-The Company's corporate governance practices are based on principles, code provisions and certain recommended best practices as set out in the Corporate Governance Code ("CG Code") in Appendix 14 to the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules").
-In view of the recent amendments to the CG Code effective for the accounting period beginning on 1 January 2016, the Company has adopted a revised terms of reference of the audit committee on 22 December 2015, in order to comply with certain changes relating to the risk management and internal control section of the CG Code.
-Except for the deviation from code provisions A.2.1 and A.2.7 of the CG Code as described in the relevant paragraph of this corporate governance report, the Company had complied with the CG Code for the year ended 31 December 2015.
+The Company is committed to maintaining high standards of corporate governance to protect the interests of the Shareholders.
+The Company's corporate governance practices are based on principles, code provisions and certain recommended best practices as set out in the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Listing Rules.
+Except for the deviation from code provisions A.2.1 and A.2.7 of the CG Code as described in the relevant paragraphs of this corporate governance report, the Company had complied with the CG Code for the year ended 31 December 2016.